NoBrainerORM/nobrainer.io/docs/types.md

 The behavior is the following:

 * The default field type is `Object`, meaning that anything will do and values will be delivered to the database as is.
-Note that the `id` field has no enforced type.
 * Declaring a `Boolean` field adds an `attr?` getter for convenience.
 * When assigning an attribute to a value, NoBrainer will attempt to cast the given value to the correct type in a safe manner if the value does not match the specified type